steveandreassend/dbms_partition_copilot/README.md

 * Provide the ability to specify configure TDE tablespace encryption to comply with security mandates such as GDPR and PCI-DSS.
 * Ensure that global indexes are maintained during partition COMPRESS, DROP, MOVE, TRUNCATE operations.
 * Provide the option to utilize Internal Range Partitioning, but still make use of the partition archiving functionality.
-* Provide the abiluty to audit all partition maintenance activity.
+* Provide the ability to audit all partition maintenance activity.
 * Provide multiple user accounts to securely share the same API for managing partitions.
 * Send all partition maintenance events to the database alert log for traceability purposes.
 * Provide the ability to employ sub-partitioning using HASH or LIST partitioning to provide more granular physical storage.